Our Tutors – 2019

 General booking opens on September 1st, 2018.
 Please see Fees and How to Book for more details and use our Contact form to apply for a place.

 “I have still not quite come down from the extraordinary experience of La Balie, and perhaps I will forever feel transformed by that wonderful week.
-Playing in front of other people is a such huge threshold for amateurs to cross, and one of great complexity.
+Playing in front of other people is such a huge threshold for amateurs to cross, and one of great complexity.
 The setting in which that happens is an integral part of the experience.
 Somehow La Balie puts these two things together in a way that intensifies every element into something both profound and enjoyable.
 It is deeply salutary to be with a group of people for whom music means so much and in a place where it can be allowed to expand through everything else.
 Time and again in James’s masterclasses and talks it reminded me how music is not just something I do for an hour a day, it’s central to one’s whole life, and we are all in this together.
 Just as James moved constantly from the particular to the universal in masterclasses, so the course itself seemed to open us up from the centre of all our musical selves to a wider awareness as we got to know each other.
-There was a tremendous sense of camaraderie and solidarity by the end.” – Conrad W 2018
+There was a tremendous sense of camaraderie and solidarity by the end.
+I can’t thank you enough for bringing this about.
+The building and gardens and adjacent countryside, the superb cooking, the pool, the lovely rooms, the set-pieces (BBQ, Candle Concert, Coffee breaks etc) – everything was beautifully done and impeccably organised: an artistic achievement in itself.” – Conrad W, 2018